pklinehan/ifd-band-project-wsite/README.md

 Code from other sources
 -----------------------
+The image navigation on the Music page uses the fancybox tool (http://fancybox.net).

 The code for the website made use of the following code from examples covered in lessons:

 Whiskey Drop example